mertyildiran/Plexus/README.md

 ### Partially Subscribe

 On the second phase of the network initiation, any non-sensory neurons are forced to subscribe to some non-motor neurons which are selected by random sampling.
-Length of this sample is also selected by a random sampling (*rounds to nearest integer*) is done from a normal distribution.
+Length of this sample is also selected by random sampling (*rounds to nearest integer*) is done from a normal distribution.
 Such a normal distribution that, the average number of subscriptions is the mean, and square root of the mean is the standard deviation. (*e.g. if neurons on average has 100 subscriptions then the mean is 100 and the standard deviation is 10*)

 <p align="center">
   <img src="https://raw.githubusercontent.com/mertyildiran/Plexus/master/docs/img/normal_distribution.png" alt="Normal distribution"/>